 3. Visit or Call the Bank

 Only the bank that issued a cashier’s check can truly verify it.
 Keep in mind that you can’t verify a cashier’s check online, but other options are available.

 If the check is issued from a bank that has a branch near you, there’s no better approach than to take the check into the bank and ask for verification.
 At a larger bank, cashier’s check verification would follow a set process.
 There’s no charge to verify a cashier’s check.

 If you can’t visit in person to trace a cashier’s check, independently confirm the phone number of the bank as listed on the check, then call the bank and ask to verify the check.
 All banks require these pieces of information to verify a cashier’s check:

 - Check number

 How To Cash a Cashier’s Check

-It’s best to cash or deposit a cashier’s check at the bank that issued it, as the validation process is easier.
-Otherwise, you’ll need to cash it at another bank where you have an account.
-You’ll need to present ID verifying that you are the payee the check is made out to, along with your bank account number or ATM card.
+You can cash or deposit a cashier’s check at the bank that issued it, but you might have to pay a fee if you’re not a customer there.
+If the issuing bank is not near you, you can cash the check at another bank where you have an account.
+You’ll need to present ID verifying that you are the payee the check is made out to.
+Some banks might require more than one form of ID.

-Because of the prevalence of fraud involving cashier’s checks, a bank that did not issue the check might not allow you to cash or deposit the check.
-Or, you might be subject to a longer wait period for the funds to become available.
+Because of the prevalence of fraud involving cashier’s checks, a bank that did not issue the check might not allow you to cash or deposit the check if it has reason to believe you might not be entitled to the payment.
+Or you might be subject to a longer wait period for the funds to become available.
 Discuss this issue with the bank prior to the transaction.